lagerqvr/webdev/README.md

 makeup and needed a basic website to display contact information, products and to give a proffesional look for the company.
 Wih some imagination all of the text on the website was made up in order for the project to have a more humoristic approach.

-The reflective report for this project can be found in the
+The reflective report for this project can be found in the gallery folder under:
 ```html
 index.html
 ```
-gallery folder.